Soluto/tweek/docs/webhooks/webhooks.md

 # The webhook request

 POST request with JSON content showing the new state of the keys.
 **Notes**:

 - `implementation` is a string, and it might also be null depending on the key format
-- `oldValue` can be null if this key was newly created in this commit
+- `oldValue` will be null when the key was newly created in this commit
+- `newValue` will be null when the key was archived

 Example request body: